 - Sharps including syringes, pipettes or scalpel blades

 Beyond this list however, biohazard waste can include any form of equipment that has come into contact with a potentially infected individual.
 Think about surgical and procedural tools and devices used to treat an infected individual or items that might have come into contact or been contaminated such as gloves, gowns, gauze, or any tools or implements used in the treatment of a person who may be infected with dangerous pathogens.

 Biohazardous waste can be deadly

 Biohazard, biohazardous, and infectious waste are often defined as the same thing.
-It’s easy to get confused when it comes to terminology, but remember: anything that maybe contaminated with potentially infectious materials should be considered biohazardous waste.
+It’s easy to get confused when it comes to terminology, but remember: biohazardous waste can be defined as anything that maybe contaminated with potentially infectious materials.

 The Centers for Disease Control identifies four levels of biohazard waste:

 - Biohazard Level I: any agent that has the potential to pose even minimal threats to humans or the environment.
 A prime example is E. coli.

 - Biohazard Level II: an agent that may cause severe illness in a human such as one that is transmitted through direct contact with infected materials.
 Primary examples of this level include hepatitis B, HIV, or Salmonella.

 - Biohazard Level III: any pathogen that has the potential to become airborne and cause severe illness or disease.
 An example of this level of biohazard includes tuberculosis.